Welcome to Gandhi class!

 This term we are exploring the topic

-During our topic we will explore a range of texts including recounts, recipes and instructions, non-sense poetry, non-chronological reports and adverts.
-With each genre we will identify its features and use them to create our own texts.
+During our topic we will explore a range of texts including information books, adventure narrative, fact files, letters and poetry using similes and metaphors .
+With each genre we will identify its features and learn to use them effectively to create our own texts.

-Our guided reading text this term is the wonderful 'Charlie and the Chocolate Factory' by Roald Dahl.
-Through reading this great tale we will be developing our reading skills.
+Our guided reading text this term is the fantastic 'Stone Age Boy' by Satoshi Kitamura.
+Through reading this great Stone Age tale we will be developing our reading skills.
 VIPERS (vocabulary, inference, predictions, explanations, retrieval and sequencing and summarising will be part of each lesson.
 We will also be learning lots about the Stone Age period as we read!

 If you have any questions or queries at any point during this term, please do not hesitate to email the office and we will get back to you as soon as we can.